-8. Fit the through deck fitting.
-The markings (A), fore and aft of the fitting, will help to center the fitting in the longitudinal direction.
-The deck fitting has a compartment for sealing compound which can be used if required.
-Check that the through deck fitting rests against the aft edge of the hole when the the screws are tightened.
+8. Fit the through deck collar.
+The markings (A), fore and aft of the fitting, will help to orientate the fitting.
+The through deck collar has a section for sealing compound if required.

+Check that the through deck collar rests against the aft edge of the hole when the the screws are tightened.